Thakkolam: Transportation

 With the development of a vast road network, Thakkolam is well connected to its nearby towns and villages.
 The Thakkolam railway station connects the village to Arakonam, Tirumalpur, Kanchipuram and Chengalpet and the Thiruvalangadu railway station connects to Chennai and Arakonam.The place has got a very famous god called Lord Dhakshinamoorthy in "Thava kolam" since ever called thakolam.
 Lord Dhakahinamoorthy is worshipped in Jalanadheeshwarar temple.
-Chennai second airport planned in parandur is nearby Thakkolam, Kanakamma chathiram - Thakkolam road connect to Chennai Thirupati national highway 205.